Quarantines at 2 LA universities amid US measles outbreak

 A UCLA student who was diagnosed with measles possibly exposed 500 people on campus to measles in early April, according to a statement from the school.

-Of those people, 119 students and eight faculty members had not provided medical records by Wednesday showing that they were immune.
-By Thursday afternoon, 43 of them had been released after proving they had been vaccinated.
+As of Thursday afternoon, 79 of those students and faculty members had not provided medical records showing that they are immune to measles, the university said.

+"Please be assured that we have the resources we need for prevention and treatment, and that we are working very closely with local public health officials on the matter," UCLA Chancellor Gene Block said in a statement.

 Meanwhile at Cal State, a person infected with measles visited a library and possibly encountered hundreds of employees, some of whom were students.
-One hundred ninety-eight of them could not provide their immunization records, according to a statement from the Cal State.
+One hundred fifty-six of them could not provide their immunization records as of Thursday afternoon, according to a statement from the Cal State.

-Health officials determined that there is "no known current risk related to measles at the library at this time," Cal State said in its statement.
+Health officials determined that there is "no known current risk related to measles at the library at this time," officials said.

-The orders come as a small outbreak of measles occurs in Los Angeles County involving five confirmed cases linked to overseas travel.
+A small outbreak of measles has broken out in Los Angeles County involving five confirmed cases linked to overseas travel.
 The state recorded 38 measles cases as of Thursday; there were 11 around the same time last year, said Dr. Karen Smith, director of the California Department of Public Health.

 The state typically sees fewer than two dozen cases a year, she said.